Yes, you read that right!

 You might feel like it’s taking your dog forever to go, but really he’s just not used to peeing while on a leash.
-If that’s the case, I find that a retractable leash helps so you can give the dog a little more space & freedom.
+If that’s the case, I find that a retractable leash or a long leash helps so you can give the dog a little more space & freedom.

 What to do if your dog won’t go potty or poop in the yard